 Hysterical and historical, these cards make great gifts.

 The 2020 Senate Impeachment Trial Acquittal playing cards have a special gold back to signify the first B.R.
 Cards product to market (and possibly, if it exists, Trump’s pee-pee tape).
-Made in America with all the know-how we could muster, these cards are destined to be collector’s items, if not a fond relic of these times.
+Made in America with all the know-how we could muster, these cards are destined to become collector’s items, if not a recollection of our weakened democracy.

 2020 Senate Impeachment Trial Acquittal playing cards are only available here at the B.R.
 Cards website.
 Get yours today.

 B.R.
-Cards is a small novelty card company founded in 2020 in Austin, TX, and currently headquartered in Van Nuys, CA. Virtually banned from advertising these cards by Google during the Trump-Biden election, we are now allowed back on the system and riding the wave of Trump court cases.
-Staffed by the chronically underemployed, B.R.
-Cards hopes to create humor and clarity in a social landscape still blown to shreds by the Reagan Revolution.
+Cards is a small novelty card company founded in 2020 in Austin, TX, and currently headquartered in the buffered blue zone of Van Nuys, CA. Virtually banned from advertising these cards by Google during the Trump-Biden election, and directly after the Trump-Election election, we may or may not be allowed back on the system riding the wild wave of the Internet.
+B.R.
+Cards hopes to create humor and clarity in a social landscape still blown to shreds by the Reagan Revolution, and whatever the fuck it is we’re going to be going through now.

 Poll: Your choice for the next product by B.R.
 Cards: